saksham-shah/loss-landscape/README.md

 - [ResNet-56](https://drive.google.com/a/cs.umd.edu/file/d/12oxkvfaKcPyyHiOevVNTBzaQ1zAFlNPX/view?usp=sharing) (10 MB)
 - [ResNet-56-noshort](https://drive.google.com/a/cs.umd.edu/file/d/1eUvYy3HaiCVHTzi3MHEZGgrGOPACLMkR/view?usp=sharing) (20 MB)
 - [DenseNet-121](https://drive.google.com/a/cs.umd.edu/file/d/1oU0nDFv9CceYM4uW6RcOULYS-rnWxdVl/view?usp=sharing) (75 MB)

+The above networks also contain the plots necessary for you to complete the first part (analysis) of your mini-project.
+If you have trouble re-running the experiments, feel free to use the existing plots for your work.

 **Data preprocessing**:
 The data pre-processing method used for visualization should be consistent with the one used for model training.